Seborrheic Dermatitis Quiz

 Do you have scaly skin that flakes off?

-Creams are usually given.
-If it involves the scalp, special shampoo might also be recommended.
-It tends to settle by itself in newborns.
+Creams are usually prescribed.
+If it involves the scalp, a special shampoo might be recommended.
+It tends to resolve on its own in newborns.

 View the symptoms of Seborrheic dermatitis